Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 The Azure Text Analytics client library for Java allows you to engage with the Text Analytics service to analyze sentiment, recognize entities, detect language, and extract key phrases from text.
-To create a client object, you will need the cognitive services or text analytics endpoint to your resource and a API key that allows you access:
+To create a client object, you will need the cognitive services or text analytics endpoint to your resource and an API key that allows you access:

 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L44-L47 -->
 ```java